On November 22, 2011, Governor Deval Patrick signed the Expanded Gaming Act into law.

 View information about category 1 gaming licensee Wynn Boston Harbor

-MassGaming supports the highest standards in integrity and safety as the industry prepares for the arrival of expanded gaming.
+MassGaming supports the highest standards in integrity and safety in the racing industry

 The Expanded Gaming Act requires that MassGaming establish an annual research agenda to understand the effects of expanded gaming.